How to Apply Mist Coating On a New Plaster?

 Also, consider wearing old clothes you don’t mind getting dirty, like an old shirt and jeans for painting.

-This includes cleaning the surface and checking for any holes, gaps, and damages.
+This includes cleaning the surface and checking for any holes, gaps, and damage.

 If you plan to put the mist coat on wood or ply boards, check the edges and seal them properly with a wood filler.